tasoskakour/harvest-languages/readme.md

 The result is this Google Chrome extension.
 You get a language selector that changes the translations and then reloads the invoice page for you.

-# 3.2 - December 2018

-- Add Dutch (Netherlands)

-# 3.1 - December 2018

-- Fixes to work on the latest version of Harvest

-# 3.0

-- First stable version
-- Works with the new Harvest UI/URLs
-- Improved UI integration
-- Added support for *Estimates* translations
-- Added support for optional fields available through specific Harvest modules

 ## Disclaimer

 I do not work for Harvest nor am I affiliated with them in any way.
 This is not an officially supported solution, just a hack.